When a view uses the Full cache mode, the data of the view is always retrieved from the cache database instead of from the source.

 The cache engine checks that the table that is supposed to store the cache data of this view exists.
 It also checks that the table has the appropriate schema.
 This table is created when you enable the full or partial cache mode.

-The cache engine checks if the “cache preload query” meets these conditions:
+The cache engine checks if it is possible to let the cache data source perform the operation without transfering any rows to Denodo.
+The “cache preload query” must meet these conditions:

 The data is obtained from a single JDBC data source.

 The Cache Engine is configured to use said data source.